fuse-box/fuse-box/docs/introduction/getting-started.md

 ## Diving deeper

-Once you are familiar with the concepts, you can start with [Sparky](/page/sparky) - A task runner that makes you life easier.
+Once you are familiar with the concepts, you can start with [Sparky](/page/sparky) - A task runner that makes your life easier.

-You can find plenty of example [here](https://github.com/fuse-box/fuse-box-examples/tree/master/examples]
+You can find plenty of examples [here](https://github.com/fuse-box/fuse-box-examples/tree/master/examples]